common-voice/community-playbook/README.md

 ### Language Communities

 👥 A language's journey onto Common Voice is made possible with communities of multidisciplinary teams of committed people.
 Roles vary from no coding needed to organizing roles.
-Our [community mobilzation resource](https://common-voice.github.io/community-playbook/sub_pages/mobilization.html) and [Community page](https://common-voice.github.io/community-playbook/sub_pages/communities.html) can connect you to resources and existing language communities that can support you.
+Our [community mobilization resource](https://common-voice.github.io/community-playbook/sub_pages/mobilization.html) and [Community page](https://common-voice.github.io/community-playbook/sub_pages/communities.html) can connect you to resources and existing language communities that can support you.

 ℹ️  Note: Mozilla welcomes small and minority language communities, and we understand some of these goals may seem out of reach.
 In that case, feel free to share with us how they are different for you, and we will try to help.
 Connect with the Common Voice Team on [discourse](https://discourse.mozilla.org/c/voice/239) or [github issues](https://github.com/common-voice/common-voice/issues).